uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/dft.rst

 Similarly, we refer to DFTs of complex (resp. real) forward domain as "complex DFTs" (resp. "real DFTs").
-Regardless of the type of forward domain, the backward domain's data sequences are alway complex.
+Regardless of the type of forward domain, the backward domain's data sequences are always complex.

 The calculation of the same DFT for several, *i.e.*, :math:`M > 1`, data sets of the same type of forward domain, using the same precision is referred to as a